snieves777/hello-world/Sample Markdown.md

 A low roof is one that is not flat and has a pitch less than 12/12.
 Here’s a picture to give you an idea, use it as a guide to determine the slope of the roof.

 <img src="SlopeGuide.png">

+### Steep Roof
+A steep roof is one that has a pitch of 12/12 or greater.
+In other words, if a roof you’re looking at has an angle as steep or steeper than the picture above, classify it as steep.